argentlabs/argent-contracts-starknet/docs/owner_alive.md

 ## Overview

 The "Owner Alive Signature" prevents **accidental bricking** of an account by requesting a recent signature from one of the remaining owners.
-This prevents from replacing the owner to a key that you don't control making the account unusable.
+This prevents from replacing the owner to a key that you don't control or an invalid key that could brick the account.

 This signature will be requested when calling the `change_owner` function if both conditions are met: